For Students

 In this specialist section for students, you can learn about playwrights in interviews, listen to extracts of plays, explore plays in our production database, and find monologues.

 Curious about a career in theatre?
-Find volunteering opportunities, placements and more from the National Theatre (located on the South Bank) and the National Theatre Archive (located next to the Old Vic Theatre on the Cut) – these links open in new tabs.
+Find volunteering opportunities, placements and more from the National Theatre (located on the South Bank) and the National Theatre Archive (located next to the Old Vic Theatre on the Cut).

 Want to know even more?
-Why not head over to That Black Theatre Podcast to learn more from PhD student Nadine Deller, who interviews everyone from playwright Roy Williams, to Black Theatre scholar Lynette Goddard.
+Head over to That Black Theatre Podcast to learn more from interviews of playwrights like Winsome Pinnock to Black Theatre scholar Lynette Goddard.

 Want to know more about a practitioner?
 Listen to them in interviews made specifically for the Black Plays Archive.